Mathieu-Desrochers/Linux-Notebook/procedures/raspberry-pi-web-server.md

     $ df -h
     ...
-    /dev/sdx0       1.3G  831M  362M  70% /media/xxx
+    /dev/sdX0       1.3G  831M  362M  70% /media/xxx
     ...

-Get the one mounted under media, where x is a letter and 0 a number.
+Get the one mounted under media, where X is a letter and 0 is a number.
 Double check the device size just to make sure.

 Run the following commands.

-    $ umount /dev/sdx0
+    $ umount /dev/sdX0
-    $ sudo dd bs=4M if=2015-11-21-raspbian-jessie-lite.img of=/dev/sdx
+    $ sudo dd bs=4M if=2015-11-21-raspbian-jessie-lite.img of=/dev/sdX
     $ sync

 Insert the card into the pi and connect its network cable.